Hypnotriod/midi-box-stm32/README.md

 MIDI class V1.0 follows the "Universal Serial Bus Device Class Definition for MIDI Devices.
 Release 1.0 Nov 1, 1999"

 In file `usbd_midi.h` user can specify number of physical/virtual input type `MIDI_IN_PORTS_NUM` ports and output type `MIDI_OUT_PORTS_NUM` ports.
+The `port` means Embedded MIDI Jack associated with the endpoint that is transferring the data.
+Which is related to usb-midi `cable` number.
 Right now up to 8 ports of each type supported, but only 12 ports in total.

 ## Configuring user project with STM32CubeMX code generator to use MIDI Device Class Middleware